jackc/tern/README.markdown

     tern new name_of_migration

 This will create a migration file with the given name prefixed by the next available sequence number (e.g. 001, 002, 003).
+The `-e` flag can be used to automatically open the new file in `EDITOR`.

 The migrations themselves have an extremely simple file format.
 They are simply the up and down SQL statements divided by a magic comment.